SUMO Protease

 SUMO protease, Ulp, is a highly active cysteine protease originating from a recombinant gene fragment of yeast Ulp1 (Ubl-specific protease 1).
 SUMO protease recognizes and cleaves the peptide bond immediately following the Gly-Gly residues at the carboxyl terminus (C-terminal) of the ubiquitin-like (UBL) protein SUMO with high specificity.

 The optimal cleavage temperature is 30 ºC and the optimal pH is 8.0.
-The protease maintains relatively high enzymatic activity over a broad range of pH 6.0-10.0, temperature (2-30ºC), and ionic strength conditions (0-400 mM NaCl).
-Adding DTT (0.5-2 mM) to the enzyme reaction buffer may improve cleavage efficiency, such as overnight digestion at 4ºC.
-After cleavage, SUMO protease can be removed from the sample by affinity chromatography due to histidine-tag on its N-terminus.
+The protease maintains relatively high enzymatic activity over a broad range of pH 6.0-10.0, temperature (2~30ºC), and ionic strength conditions (0-400 mM NaCl).
+Adding DTT (0.5~2 mM)to the enzyme reaction buffer may improve cleavage efficiency, such as o/n digestion at 4ºC.
+After cleavage, SUMO protease can be removed from the sample by affinity chromatography utilizing the histidine-tag on its N-terminus.

 10X SUMO Protease Buffer + Salt | 500 mM Tris acetate, pH 8.0 2% Igepal (NP-40) 1.5 M NaCl 10 mM DTT |